ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_05_slides.md

 * This open-ended question provides no information about the possible causes; instead it requires the respondent to think deeply about what the causes might be (Dillman, 2000, as cited in [1]).
 The respondent may be too busy to come up with a complete response or may simply say something like "I didn't like the software".
 It is a very broad question.
 More specific questions might be:

 --
-* *Did software X allow you to complete the tasks that you wanted to complete?*

---
-* *How did you feel about the usability of software X?*

-???

-* These questions address more specific topics: ease of use and task completion.
-The respondents cannot simply answer "I didn't like it,” although they could just answer “yes” or “no” to the second question.
-Perhaps another way to reword that second question might be as:

---
 * *What barriers did you face in attempting to use software X to complete your tasks?*